JohnBlue-git/BoostLibWebApi/tests/README.md

 pip install -r requirements.txt
 ```

-Ensure that the MiniBoostRestAPI server is running and accessible at the expected address (default: `http://localhost:6969`).
+Ensure that the WebApi server is running and accessible at the expected address (default: `http://localhost:1999`).

 ## Running the Tests